kean/Nuke/Documentation/Nuke.docc/Performance/performance-guide.md

 Prefetching means downloading data ahead of time in anticipation of its use.
 It creates an illusion that the images are simply available the moment you want to see them – no networking involved.
 It's very effective.
 See <doc:prefetching> to learn more about how to enable it.

 > Important: If you apply processors when displaying final images, make sure to use the same processors for prefetching.
-Otherwise, Nuke will end up populating the memory cache with the versions of the images you are never going to need for display.
+Otherwise, the prefetcher will end up populating the memory cache with the versions of the images you are never going to need for display.

 ## Decompression

 Image formats often use compression to reduce the overall data size, but it comes at a cost.
 An image needs to be decompressed, or _bitmapped_, before it can be displayed. `UIImage` does _not_ eagerly decompress this data until you display it.
 It leads to performance issues like scroll view stuttering.
-To avoid it, Nuke automatically decompresses the images in the background.
+To avoid it, the pipeline automatically decompresses the images in the background.
 Decompression only runs if needed; it won't run for already processed images.

 > Note: See [Image and Graphics Best Practices](https://developer.apple.com/videos/play/wwdc2018/219) to learn more about image decoding and downsampling.